 The only difference was they keep going.
 They had the tenacity to follow their vision.
 To live vision-led, in full Flow of the Universe.

 Right now, you have some time to do some deep soul inquiry, on what you really, really want.
-I would highly suggest you take my course Manifest Miracles, and after that, Moving from Stuck to Flow.
-Working through these courses will help you understand how the energy of the Universe works, and how you can live a life where you begin to live from one Flow experience to the next, no stickiness or stuckness required.
+I would highly suggest you take my course Manifest Miracles.
+Working through this course will help you understand how the energy of the Universe works, and how you can live a life where you begin to live from one Flow experience to the next, no stickiness or stuckness required.

 I would suggest you don't try to make a decision on your path yet.
 That would be jumping into something before you really know your heart.
-Instead, use the next month or even the whole summer to do soul inquiry.
+Instead, use the next months to do soul inquiry.

 The best things, the most clarity, the biggest revelations happen when we give ourselves space and time without distractions.